Defence Strategic Policy and Intelligence Group: Defence Staff, London

 The Australian Defence Staff in London is led by a one-star rank officer.
 It is composed of advisers from each service of the Australian Defence Force.
 The Royal Australian Navy Naval Adviser is responsible for managing all RAN personnel in the UK, maritime force advice, and liaison with the Royal Navy.
 The Australian Army Adviser is responsible for military advice, liaison with the British Army, and is the Formation Commander for all Australian Army personnel serving in the UK.
 The Royal Australian Air Force Adviser is responsible for managing all RAAF personnel in the UK, aerospace force advice, and liaison with the Royal Air Force.
 The Assistant Defence Adviser for Strategy is responsible for liaison with the Ministry of Defence, strategic interests, and the development of Australia–United Kingdom relations.
 The Assistant Defence Adviser for Joint Capability and Support is responsible for capability acquisition and joint development.
-The Defence Science Counsellor is the Chief Defence Scientist's representative and is responsible for liaising and adviser on science and technology.
+The Defence Science Counsellor is the Chief Defence Scientist's representative and is responsible for liaising and advising on science and technology.
 The Defence Materiel Counsellor represents the Capability Acquisition and Sustainment Group and works on procurement and defence industry.